 We have an annual Ice Cream Social in August and an annual Craft Fair in December.

 Watch the newsletter for special events for an extra variety to just have fun.

 Special Senior Groups

 AARP Local Chapter 4068 meets in the Taylorsville Senior Center the first Tuesday of each month.at 11am and is a covered dish luncheon.
 Anyone interested in joining this local group is invited.

 Calling all music lovers.
 Do you play an instrument or just like to listen?
-Come Monday mornings 10am to noon or Wednesday afternoons from 1:15 pm to 3:15 pm.
+Come Monday mornings 10am to noon.
 The Taylorsville Center hosts a great musicians’ jam twice a week.

 Pinochle players, Back Alley Bridge players, and other card players are invited to meet at the Taylorsville Center each Tuesday and Thursday afternoon.
 Bethlehem Center invites card players to come join them on Tuesdays and Thursday afternoons from 1-4pm for Hand & Foot (sometimes Dominoes).
 They are eager to teach new people how to play Hand & Foot!
 See the calendars and newsletter for details and times.